vmware-archive/AndroidCI/README.md

 or create a symlink, etc.

 ##AndroidCI and AndroidIntelliJStarter
-Android CI ships with one preconfigured job: AndroidIntelliJStarter, which runs https://github.com/pivotal/androidintellijstarter.
+Android CI ships with one preconfigured job: AndroidIntelliJStarter, which runs tests and builds .apks for https://github.com/pivotal/AndroidIntelliJStarter.
 If your project started as a clone or fork of AndroidIntelliJStarter then Android CI's configuration should work well for you with only a few simple changes.

 ## Setting up Android SDKs
-Please see https://github.com/pivotal/androidintellijstarter for detailed instructions on setting up Android SDKs.
+Please see https://github.com/pivotal/AndroidIntelliJStarter for detailed instructions on setting up Android SDKs.

 ## Install AndroidCI